Plantar Fasciitis Treatment in Singapore

 What is Plantar Fasciitis?

 Plantar fasciitis (sometimes referred to as fascia plantitis) involves irritation of the plantar fascia, a thick band of tissue running along the sole of your foot that supports the arch and absorbs pressure during movement.
 When this tissue becomes inflamed, it causes discomfort or pain in the heel.
+Plantar fasciitis is recognised as one of the most common causes of heel pain seen in podiatric practice.
 Seeking appropriate treatment from a podiatrist in Singapore can help manage this concern.

 Signs and Symptoms of Plantar Fasciitis